publiccodenet/publiccode.net/careers/content-editor.md

 * have proven ability to write about complicated things in a simple way for a wide audience
 * be able to identify good stories that will matter to our audience
 * contribute to our awareness raising strategy as the organization moves from a start up to scaling phase
+* have native level English fluency

 ## More information about this position

 This is a full time role (40 hours/week) in our main offices in Amsterdam, the Netherlands.
-Due to the ongoing Covid-19 restrictions, we all work remotely.
+Due to the ongoing COVID-19 restrictions, we all work remotely.
 Assistance in relocation is possible.

 This is a one year contract, with an option to extend.
 Compensation is competitive as well as in line with the public mission of the organization.